 Secretary of State,

-Recently, we held what we believe to be the first COVID-19 vaccination clinic in the world for people who are homeless, at a homelessness charity in Oldham.
+Recently, we held what we believe to be the first COVID-19 vaccination clinic in the world for people who are homeless, held at a homelessness charity in Oldham.

 Amongst those we inoculated were some of the most vulnerable people within our society, with perilously low immune systems, underlying health conditions including asthma and epilepsy and strong evidence of malnutrition and the effects of hypothermia.
 Since they do not have the same accessibility to news or social media and are indeed dealing with sometimes day-to-day mental health issues, they are sometimes unaware of the progression of the virus and again, are in mortal danger.